spack/spack/lib/spack/docs/basic_usage.rst

      $ spack deactivate --all python

 -----------------------
-Filesystem requirements
+Filesystem Requirements
 -----------------------

-By default, Spack needs to be run from a filesystem that supports ``flock`` locking semantics.
-Nearly all local filesystems and recent versions of NFS support this, but parallel filesystems or NFS volumes may be configured without ``flock`` support enabled.
-You can determine how your filesystems are mounted with ``mount``.
+By default, Spack needs to be run from a file system that supports ``flock`` locking semantics.
+Nearly all local file systems and recent versions of NFS support this, but parallel file systems or NFS volumes may be configured without ``flock`` support enabled.
+You can determine how your file systems are mounted with ``mount``.
 The output for a Lustre filesystem might look like this:

 .. code-block:: console